chemu-patent-ie/chemu-patent-ie.github.io/chemu_sample/README.md

 Due to some inconsistencies in how character entities were handled, we have corrected the sample and create a new version of the sample dataset: chemu_sample.v2.zip
 Note that the file index numbers in this version of the sample differ from in the original version.

-We have removed the trigger word entities, which are not the target output from task 1, from the annotation files in "ner" and create a 3rd version of the sample dataset: chemu_sample.v3.zip
+We have removed the labeled trigger words from the annotation files in "ner", since those words are not the target output in task 1.
+Please find the updated 3rd version of the sample dataset: chemu_sample.v3.zip